-Sicilian.Net provides information about touring, accommodation and many helpful tips for Your vacation in Sicily.
-About Scuba Diving, Sailing or just hanging around - here is Your resource for vacation or business in Sicily.
+Sicilian.Net provides information about touring, accommodation like hotels or villas and many helpful tips for your vacation in Sicily.
+About Scuba Diving, Sailing or just hanging around - here is the resource for your vacation in Sicily.
 Looking for your Sicilian roots?
-Take a look at the Travel Blog for the latest news from Sicily and last but not least: some nice pictures in our growing Photo Album of Sicily are waiting for You.
+Maybe I can help you.
+Take a look at the WordPress for some news about Sicily.